thecodewarrior/SwiftSplit/README.md

 5. Click "Connect to Server" in LiveSplit One and paste that URL
    - Note: navigating away from the timer screen may make the server button say it isn't connected any more.
 This is a bug.
 You can check that it's still connected with the "LiveSplit clients" field in SwiftSplit, which should read "1".
 If that field reads "0", you need to connect.
-If it reads "2" or higher then you've connected multiple times and will need to save your splits and reload LiveSplit One, otherwise each split will count multiple times.
+If it reads "2" or higher then you will need to save your splits and reload the LiveSplit One tab, otherwise each split will trigger multiple times.

 ### Loading the Run
 6. Load up your splits in LiveSplit One